-Finished presentation-completeness; design submitted in finished T-shirt format must be mounted on art board or T-shirt board no larger than 32 by 32 inches.
-T-shirt design submitted in color proof format must be mounted on art board no smaller than 8 by 10 inches and no larger than 18 by 24 inches.
+Finished presentation-completeness; T-shirt design submitted in color proof format must be mounted on art board no smaller than 8 by 10 inches and no larger than 18 by 24 inches.

 Organization-apparent focal point; organization of compositional elements.